senthilanand92/CommandLineGameJava/README.md

 Happy Playing .
 Raise an issue if you run into an error or spotted a bug .

+# Instructions - Coders/Contributors

+Junits are fully built for all the functionality- It at a healthy 80%

+Dependencies used,
+1) powermock-module-junit4 - Junit- Static method mocking.
+2) powermock-api-mockito -Junit -  Using mockito for mock object handling.
+3) asertJ - Junit - Using for assertion in Junits

 Couple of feature I didn't have time to Code but can be Done
 1) Add more enemy
 2) Move all the message to propertie file with placeholders